FeedbackPanda/fbp-launcher-releases/README.md

-This is where FeedbackPanda users can download the most current version of the FeedbackPanda Standalone Patch App.
+This is where FeedbackPanda users can download the most current version of the FeedbackPanda Launcher to be used with the VIPKID Teacher App.